Find the nc cabin rental that's perfect for your next vacation in the Smoky Mountains

 Approximately 3 hours travel.

-From Eastern Atlanta, take I-85 north to I-985, which becomes US 23, which becomes US 23/441.You1ll pass through Clayton, GA, Franklin, NC and Dillsboro, NC.
-Just past Dillsboro, take US 74 (the Great Smoky Mountains Expressway) west to Bryson City.
-Travel approx. 14 miles and take Exit 67 onto Veterans Boulevard (Downtown Bryson City).
+From Eastern Atlanta, take I-85 north to I-985, which becomes US 23, which becomes US 23/441.You’ll pass through Clayton, GA, then Franklin, NC.
+In Franklin, take the exit to continue on 441 North, towards Dillsboro and Cherokee.
+In Dillsboro, stay in left lane and merge onto Hwy 74 West (The Great Smoky Mountains Expressway).
+Travel approx. 14 miles west to Bryson City, Exit 67 onto Veterans Boulevard (Downtown Bryson City).
 At the first light turn right onto Main Street, also Hwy 19 to Cherokee.
 At the next light, turn left onto Everett Street.
 Cross the bridge and turn right at the light onto Bryson Street (just before the RxR).
 Just past Joe & Kate's Laundry, turn right onto Greenlee Street.
 We are on the left in a gray stone house.

 you have four routes to choose from.
 Driving time will depend on route and traffic.